Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 6. When using or defining strings of texts, putting the string between accolades ('') tells the bash to take the text within the accolades literally.
 Remember this when using the variables, as `'${var}'` is literally taken as the string ${var} whereas when using `${var}` (without accolades) the bash will try implement the variable 'var' depending on what you have defined before for this variable.

-7. Copying texts in the bash does not work using `crtl-v`, instead use `shift-insert`
+7. Copying texts in the bash does not work using `crtl-v`, instead use `shift-Insert`

-These commands are summarized in a text file ('Linux_Processing_Commands.txt' located at the [SATAY github repository](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Linux_Processing_Commands.txt)).
+A suggestion is to put all the commands with the correct paths in a text file and store this text file together with the raw sequencing file ('Linux_Processing_Commands.txt' located at the [SATAY github repository](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Linux_Processing_Commands.txt)).
-The variables containing the paths and names in this file can be changed according to your data.
+The variables containing the paths and names in this file can be changed to point at the right files and directories in your computer.
-The commands can then be literally copy-pasted in the bash and it should work properly.
+Then all the commands can be easily copy-pasted in the bash and all the processing steps can be traced back later using this text file.

 ### 1. Quality checking of the sequencing reads; FASTQC (0.11.9)